ldesi/virtualization_technologies_course/2_paravirtualization/README.md

 ## VM in PVHVM mode

-One you start the VM in PVHVM, try to check, e.g., pv drivers loaded into the HVM machine.
+The [ubuntu-pvhvm-example.cfg](ubuntu-pvhvm-example.cfg) configuration file allows running a PVHVM VM.
+Once you start the VM in PVHVM, try to check, e.g., pv drivers loaded into the HVM machine.

 ```
 test@test:~$ dmesg |grep -i xen